notaz/picodrive/platform/base_readme.txt

 * Charles MacDonald (http://cgfm2.emuviews.com/) for old but still very useful info about genesis hardware.
 * Steve Snake for all that he has done for Genesis emulation scene.
+* Stephane Dallongeville for writing Gens and making it open source.
 * Tasco Deluxe for his reverse engineering work on SVP and some mappers.
 * Bart Trzynadlowski for his SSFII and 68000 docs.
 * Haze for his research (http://haze.mameworld.info).